Compatibility of Fairness and Nash Welfare under Subadditive Valuations: Introduction

+\begin{theorem} Every fair division instance, with subadditive valuations, admits a partial \EFX allocation with $\NSW$ at least half of the optimal. \end{theorem}

-Also, it is relevant to note that the bound obtained in Theorem~\ref{thm1:efx} is tight, since there exists instances wherein no \EFX allocation (partial or otherwise) can achieve better than $1/2$ approximation to the optimal $\NSW$, even for additive valuations \cite{CGH19}.
+\ms{This theorem generalizes the fairness and Nash welfare guarantees of \citet{CGH19} (who showed that the same bound holds for additive valuations) to the broadest class in the hierarchy of complement-free valuations, i.e., to subadditive valuations.} Also, it is relevant to note that the bound obtained in Theorem~\ref{thm1:efx} is tight, since there exists instances wherein no \EFX allocation (partial or otherwise) can achieve better than $1/2$ approximation to the optimal $\NSW$, even for additive valuations \cite{CGH19}.